aryn-ai/sycamore/docs/source/tutorials/sycamore-jupyter-dev-example.md

 1c.
 Now we download the pdf files we're going to process and create metadata for them.
 We will use two journal articles, "Attention Is All You Need" and "A Comprehensive Survey On Applications Of Transformers For Deep Learning Tasks."
-The metadata file enables our demo UI to show and highlight the source documents when clicking on a search result.
-In this example, the demo UI will pull the document from a publicly accessible URL.
-However, you could choose to host the documents in Amazon S3 (common for enterprise data) or other locations accessible by the demo UI container.
+The metadata file enables our demo query UI to show and highlight the source documents when clicking on a search result.
+In this example, the demo query UI will pull the document from a publicly accessible URL.
+However, you could choose to host the documents in Amazon S3 (common for enterprise data) or other locations accessible by the demo query UI container.

 ```python
 os.makedirs(work_dir, exist_ok = True)